When Your Mother Has a Borderline Personality

 Borderline personality patterns often include narcissism—inability to attune to others' concerns, including a child's.
 A parent with narcissism instead of attunement to the child's needs looks at whatever the child does as being "all about me."
 When the child does something different from what the parent wants, anger can quickly erupt.

-Here's a classic example of a borderline parent in a situation that most dads or moms would react to with an easy hug.
+Here's an example.
 Mom and child are walking on the sidewalk.
 Child falls.
 Mom erupts in fury.
 "How could you fall like that here where everyone can see you?
 You are making me look bad!"
-The child's concerns would be irrelevant.
-The mother's reaction to the incident would be all about Mom (that's the narcissism) and excessively emotionally intense (that's the BPD).
+The child's concerns are irrelevant.
+The mother's reaction to the incident is all about Mom (that's the narcissism) and excessively emotionally intense (that's the BPD).